nyarosu/Orion/README.md

 # Orion
-A 32-bit kernel &amp; operating system written from scratch, as the name implies, with a working shell and multi-tasking capabilities.
+A 32-bit kernel &amp; operating system written from scratch, as the name implies, with a working shell and multi-tasking capabilities. ** WILL ONLY RUN ON x86 PROCESSORS (INTEL, AMD), NOT ON ARM OR ANY OTHER **

 # features